|MP 8.01.22||Allogeneic Hematopoietic Stem-Cell Transplantation for Genetic Diseases and Acquired Anemias|

 No applicable information.

-This Policy was updated with an electronic search of the PubMed database from July 1, 2012 through July 15, 2013.
+This policy was updated with an electronic search of the NCBI PubMed database from July 15, 2013 through July 31, 2014.

 Two 2010 review articles summarize the experience to date with hematopoietic stem-cell transplant (HSCT) and the hemoglobinopathies.
 (9, 10)